AshuraKuranata/project-one/README.md

 ---

-## Day 4:
+## Day Four (3/11):

 Working on improving/adding more scripted events to Game News Page.
-Decided to add in "Like" buttons for each article.
+Decided to add in "Like" buttons for each article that tracks # of likes received.

 Created the scripting event to target for listeners, but currently trying to determine how to target specific span with text listed vs. creating individual classes/ids for each.